02YashRajput/LivesitterAssigment/server/README.md

 ## Overview

-The Overlay Management API provides the following endpoints for managing overlays:
+The Overlay Management API provides the following endpoints for managing overlays and serving HLS streams:

 ### Endpoints